roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-07 ****** byCathartico© With his shaft buried deeply up my cunt, D-Rod gripped my hips and started hammering into me.
+With his shaft buried deeply up my cunt, D-Rod gripped my hips and started hammering into me.
 He didn't waste any time, simply dishing out a hard rutting fuck.
 He pistoned his meat tool so vigorously in and out of my pussy that he forced my whole body to lurch forward, basically impaling my throat onto Matt's prick.
 I was getting spit-roasted by two college boys and loved it.

  "Fuck!
 That's like a knife through butter.
 Such a wet slut!"
 He said while pumping me with deep, hard strokes.